bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 granted at least one of them, the AS responds with the "multiple_access_tokens" field.
-The value of this field is a JSON object, and the property names correspond to the token identifiers chosen by the RC in the [multiple access token request ](#request-resource-multiple).
+The value of this field is a JSON object, and the property names correspond to the token identifiers chosen by the RC in the [multiple access token request](#request-resource-multiple).
 The values of the properties of this object are access tokens as described in {{response-token-single}}.

+In this non-normative example, two bearer tokens are issued under the names `token1` and `token2`, and only the first token has a management URL associated with it.

 ~~~
     "multiple_access_tokens": {